 - Before printed money was standardized and produced at a specific size, the two dollar bill spent its early life in the form of many different large note designs.
 The oldest of these large note variations dates back to 1862.

 - New legislation set forth in 1929 declared a standard printing size for paper money in the United States.
 At this time, the two dollar bill was converted to a smaller size.
-The modified notes were printed with red seals, an obverse portrait of Thomas Jefferson and a rendition of his home, Monticello, on the reverse of each bill.
-The red seals found on these two dollar bills indicates that they were United States Notes.
+The modified notes were printed with red seals, an portrait of Thomas Jefferson on the obverse side and a rendition of his home, Monticello, on the reverse of each bill.
+The red seals found on these two dollar bills indicated that they were United States Notes.

-- As a United States Note, the Two Dollar Bill was printed in three different series, dating 1928, 1953 and 1963.
-The Two Dollar Bill was later discontinued in 1966 due to its unpopularity as an available circulation note.
+- As a United States Note, the two dollar bill was printed in three different series, 1928, 1953, and 1963.
+The two dollar bill was later discontinued in 1966 due to its unpopularity as an available circulation note.

-- For ten years the 2 Dollar Bill remained discontinued.
-It was later reintroduced in 1976 as a Federal Reserve Note.
+- For ten years the two dollar bill remained discontinued.
+It was reintroduced in 1976 as a Federal Reserve Note.
 As such, the seal was changed from red to green.
-This signified that the bill was no longer a United States bill.
-While the Thomas Jefferson obverse remained the same, the reverse of the bill was changed to its current Declaration of Independence illustration.
+This signified that the bill was no longer a United States Note.
+While the Thomas Jefferson portrait remained the same, the reverse of the bill was changed to an illustration of the signing of the Declaration of Independence.

-Since Two Dollar Bills are so lightly circulated, they have an average life span of 6 years.
-This is compared to its One Dollar counterpart, which only lasts an average of 10 months!
+- Fun Fact: Since two dollar bills are so lightly circulated, they have an average life span of six years.
+The one dollar bill has an average lifespan of only 10 months!